-Our building was built in 1946 and designed by architect Philip Birnbaum, who went on in his later more seasoned years to design Trump Tower.
-He was an architect better known for his interiors -- his thoughtful use of space and devotion to creating "livable" spaces.
-Even so, I quite like the exterior of our building.
+The Carlton House was built in 1946 and designed by architect Philip Birnbaum, who went on in his later more seasoned years to design Trump Tower.
+He was an architect better known for his interiors - his thoughtful use of space and light and devotion to creating "livable" spaces.
+Even so, I quite like the exterior of our building with it's open balconies in the front.

 I love that this apartment has a formal entryway - a space that is not intended for anything more useful than getting one's bearings upon entering the apartment.